 A terminal is a program you use to type Shell commands.
 There are several terminal clients (applications) you can use on any operating system.
 View the following article for the easiest options for Windows, Mac, and Linux:

-Once you have chosen a terminal, you can proceed with locating your hostname and logging into your server.
+Once you have chosen a terminal, open it to view a blank screen.
+Here you can enter a command to log into your server.

 Step 3 — Locating your hostname